ahmedmodan/react-redux-koa/README.md

 ```

 To get started:
 1. Make sure you have Node installed.
-This boilerplate has been shown to work with Node 6.2.1+
 2. Install the dependecies by executing the following command:
   ```shell
     npm install